terraform-aws-modules/terraform-aws-elasticache/examples/redis-cluster/README.md

-# Complete ElastiCache example for Redis cluster
+# ElastiCache example for Redis cluster

 Configuration in this directory creates set of ElastiCaChe resources including cluster, subnet group and parameter group.

-Data sources are used to discover existing VPC resources (VPC, subnet and security group).

 ## Usage